Skip to main content

 Human History

 The Serra da Boa Esperança ridge was a landmark recognized by Portuguese colonizers advancing into the Minas Gerais interior during the eighteenth-century gold and diamond rush.
 The fertile lower valleys were converted to coffee and subsistence farming in the nineteenth century, while the ridge itself remained lightly settled due to its steep terrain.
-The town of Boa Esperança—literally 'good hope'—grew as an agricultural market center serving surrounding fazendas.
+The town of Boa Esperança grew as an agricultural market center serving surrounding fazendas.
 Indigenous Puri and Kaingang peoples had used the ridge as seasonal hunting grounds before displacement during the colonial period.
+The construction of the Furnas hydroelectric reservoir in the twentieth century reduced available agricultural land in the surrounding region, increasing pressure on natural remnants of the serra.
 The remnant forests on the escarpment survived through a combination of inaccessibility and the marginal agricultural value of steep, rocky soils.
+[1]

 Park History

-The state park was created by the Minas Gerais government through the Instituto Estadual de Florestas (IEF) to protect one of the last significant forest remnants in the intensively farmed Boa Esperança region.
-The establishment process involved land acquisition from cattle ranchers and small farmers, with the park boundary drawn to prioritize forest patches and headwater zones.
-Environmental licensing requirements for regional infrastructure projects contributed funding to park establishment and early management.
-The park is managed under the IEF system alongside other regional reserves as part of the state's commitment to protecting Atlantic Forest remnants in the Rio Grande basin headwaters.
+The state park was created on 16 May 2007 by Decree No. 44,520 of the Minas Gerais government through the Instituto Estadual de Florestas (IEF), making it one of the newer state parks in southern Minas Gerais.
+[1] The establishment process involved land acquisition from cattle ranchers and small farmers, with the park boundary drawn to prioritize forest patches and headwater zones.
+The creation of the Furnas hydroelectric reservoir in the twentieth century had reduced available agricultural land in the surrounding region, increasing pressure on the natural remnants of the serra and contributing to the case for park establishment.
+[2] The park is managed under the IEF system alongside other regional reserves as part of the state's commitment to protecting forest remnants in the Rio Grande basin headwaters.

 Major Trails And Attractions

-The main hiking trail ascending the Serra ridge provides panoramic views over the southwestern Minas Gerais agricultural landscape and, on clear days, reaches far into neighboring São Paulo state.
-The summit grasslands display spectacular wildflower blooms from November through January, featuring native orchids, Vellozia shrubs, and Xyris sedges.
+The main hiking trail ascending the Serra ridge provides panoramic views over the southwestern Minas Gerais agricultural landscape.
+The summit grasslands display wildflower blooms from November through January, featuring native orchids, Vellozia shrubs, and Xyris sedges.
 The headwater streams along the forest trails are noted for clear water, small natural pools suitable for bathing, and good populations of freshwater fish.
-Birdwatching on the forest-grassland ecotone at dawn is a primary draw for ornithological visitors, with helmeted manakin leks active during the breeding season.
+Birdwatching on the forest-grassland ecotone at dawn is a primary draw for ornithological visitors.
 Night walks on the summit grassland frequently produce maned wolf sightings.
+The park lies near the town of Boa Esperança, approximately 10 km distant.

 Visitor Facilities And Travel

-The park is reached from the city of Boa Esperança via paved state highways followed by short unpaved access roads.
+The park is reached from the city of Boa Esperança (approximately 10 km) via paved state highways followed by short unpaved access roads.
 Boa Esperança has regular bus connections to Varginha, Lavras, and Belo Horizonte.
 The IEF ranger post handles entry permits and can arrange guided walks with advance notice.
 Basic visitor infrastructure includes parking, a small interpretation shelter, and marked trail signage.
 Camping is permitted at designated sites for groups with prior authorization.
-The closest comfortable accommodation is in Boa Esperança town.
 The best visiting season is May through September, when trails are dry, skies are clearer, and maned wolves are more easily spotted on the open grasslands.

 Conservation And Sustainability

 The park's primary threats are edge-effect pressure from surrounding agricultural land, illegal hunting, and invasive exotic grasses that suppress native grassland regeneration.
 The IEF conducts regular patrols and camera-trap surveys monitoring puma and tapir populations.
 A fire management plan uses prescribed burning to maintain grassland-forest ecotones in ecologically appropriate states.
-The park participates in regional Atlantic Forest connectivity initiatives that aim to link its forest patches with other fragments across the Rio Grande highlands, using riparian forest corridors as stepping stones.
-Environmental education programs targeting schools and farming communities in Boa Esperança municipality aim to build local stewardship support for long-term park protection.
+The park participates in regional connectivity initiatives that aim to link its forest patches with other fragments across the Rio Grande highlands, using riparian forest corridors as stepping stones.
+The park protects numerous springs and watercourses tributary to the Rio Grande and the Furnas reservoir, providing water resource services to surrounding communities.
+[1]

 Visitor Ratings